bodrovis/messages_dictionary/README.md

 welcome: "Welcome!"
 ```

+**Please note**, that if your class is named `MyModule::MyClass`, then by default the program will search
+for a file named `my_class.yml` inside `my_module` directory.
+This can be further customized, refer
+the "Further Customization" section for more info.

 So by saying `pretty_output(:show_result, result: result)` you are fetching a message under the key
 `show_result` and replace the `{{result}}` part with the value of the `result` variable.
 Simple, eh?